areejmalik/AreejsAdvancedGenomicsLog/README.md

 contigs >= 1000bp = 3660
 contigs >= 2000bp = 536

-#3 - less or head your bowtie2 job output file to look at your alignment
-statistics and calculate the following from the information:
+#3 - Less or head your bowtie2 job output file to look at your alignment statistics and calculate the following from the information:

-#3a - the mean percent "overall alignment rate"
+#3a - The mean percent "overall alignment rate"
 [amali010@coreV2-22-007 QCFastqs]$ less ambowtie2.txt
 [amali010@turing1 QCFastqs]$ pwd
 /cm/shared/courses/dbarshis/21AdvGenomics/sandboxes/areej/data/fastq/QCFastqs